-Analytic first and second derivatives were programmed for $E(\mathbf{W}; \mathbf{X})$ in the public domain GMIN and OPTIM codes for exploration of the corresponding loss function landscapes.25-27 Further details are provided elsewhere, including a review of the energy landscapes perspective in the context of machine learning.
+Analytic first and second derivatives were programmed for $E(\mathbf{W}; \mathbf{X})$ in the public domain GMIN and OPTIM codes for exploration of the corresponding LFLs [25-27].
+Further details are provided elsewhere, including a review of the EL perspective in the context of machine learning [12].
 Performance of the neural networks was measured using standard area under curve (AUC) metrics.
 The AUC metric ranges from 0 to 1, with an AUC = 0.5 signifying random performance.
-If the AUC value is < 0.5, the model performs worse than than a random guess and if the AUC is > 0.5, it performs better.
+If the AUC value is <0.5, the model performs worse than than a random guess and if the AUC is >0.5, it performs better.
 The AUC is calculated by determining the true positive and false positive statistics for the machine learning problem as a function of the threshold probability, P, for predicting convergence to one of the outcomes.
-Details are provided in the Supplementary Information (SI).
+Details are provided in the supplementary information (SI), which is available online at stacks.iop.org/MLST/1/023002/mmedia.

-For the single-layered architectures, we use a short-hand [A,B,C,D,E], to refer to the number of inputs, hidden nodes, outputs, training data and regularization constant, respectively.
-For example, in the geometry optimisation classification problem the [2,10,4,1000,0.0001] architecture corresponds to 74 optimisable parameters (two input bond lengths, 10 hidden nodes and 4 output classes with 1000 training points and a regularization constant of 0.0001), and for the MNIST dataset the [784,10,10,1000,0.1] architecture corresponds to 7960 optimisable parameters.
+For the single-layered architectures, we use a short-hand, [A,B,C,D,E], to refer to the number of inputs, hidden nodes, outputs, training data and regularisation constant, respectively.
+For example, in the geometry optimisation classification problem the [2,10,4,1000,0.0001] architecture corresponds to 74 optimisable parameters (two input bond lengths, 10 hidden nodes and 4 output classes with 1000 training points and a regularisation constant of 0.0001), and for the MNIST dataset the [784,10,10,1000,0.1] architecture corresponds to 7960 optimisable parameters.